prakasakobhuyeya/Shared-Docs/pb REST API.md

-# prakasakobhuyeya vision
+# prakasakobhuyeya REST API
-*The REST API is one of the primary access methods, allowing read-only apps to be created.
+*The REST API is one of the primary access methods, allowing read-only apps to be created.*

-_Note: Authorization & Session information is NOT included by this spec, and can simply be appended at the end of the URL as need by servers._
+*__Note: Authorization & Session information is NOT included by this spec, and can simply be appended at the end of the URL as need by servers.__*
-*

 ## Basic Pattern
 {site}/{tool}/{sources}/{controls}/{inputEncoding}/{outputs}/{outputEncoding}/{inputString}